- ABOUT US

 Each SIT program addresses one or more of the following critical global issues: climate and environment; development, economy and inequality; global health; media, arts, and social change; migration, identity, and resilience; peace, human rights, and social movements.

-In addition, the programs in our International Honors portfolio take students to four continents for a comparative look at a specific subject such as food security, urban environments, or climate change.
+In addition, the offerings in our International Honors Program portfolio take students to four continents for a comparative look at a specific subject such as food security, urban environments, or climate change.

 SIT Study Abroad works with more than 200 colleges and universities around the United States to offer accredited, academically rigorous semester- and summer-long program in more than 60 countries.
 During the 2017-18 academic year, 2,212 students studied abroad on SIT programs and nearly 200 more participated in custom programs designed specifically for an institution.